Epistle to Dippy

-Written in the form of an open letter to an old school friend, the song had a strong pacifist message in addition to its florid psychedelic imagery.
+Written in the form of an open letter to an old friend who had been the saxophone player in their school band The Macabres, the song had a strong pacifist message in addition to its florid psychedelic imagery.
 The real "Dippy" was, at the time, serving in the British Army in Malaysia.
-According to Brian Hogg, who wrote the liner notes for the Donovan boxed set, Troubadour, Dippy heard the song, contacted Donovan and left the army as a result.
+When Dippy heard the song he subsequently contacted Donovan, who was able to buy him out of the armed service.
+Donovan's manager Ashley Kozak prevented the song from UK release, to avoid controversy over drug-taking implications in the lyric in the wake of the singer's arrest for possession of marijuana six months prior.